MicroEJ/docs/ApplicationDeveloperGuide/repository.rst

 .. note::

-   We recommended to manually describe each dependency of the modules repository, to keep full control of the included modules as well as included modules versions.
+   We recommended to manually describe each dependency of the modules repository, in order to keep full control of the included modules as well as included modules versions.
-   Module dependencies can still be transitively included by setting the dependency attribute to ``transitive="true"``.
+   Module dependencies can still be transitively included by setting the dependency attribute ``transitive`` to ``true``.
    In this case, the included module versions are those that have been resolved when the module was built.

-Multiple versions the same module can be included by declaring each dependency using a different configuration.
+Multiple versions of the same module can be included by declaring each dependency using a different configuration.
 The ``artifacts`` configuration has to be derived with a new name as many times as there are different versions to include.

 .. code-block:: xml